taori/Sandbox/src/GraphQLAuthorization/README.md

 # Purpose of project
 The task of project is to find a good, generic way of authorizing against types and fields / type identifiers

+# Current State
+Authorization does not work, queries do but graphQL doesnt seem to be what i am looking for here.

 # Setup steps
 ## How to create the datacontext from database first